Skip to main content Skip to footer

 Both the key contact and Level 1 User roles can be fulfilled by a solicitor or representative.

-Once the sponsorship licence registration is approved, an employer will be supplied with details of how to issue Certificates of Sponsorship.
+Once the sponsorship licence registration is approved, an employer will be supplied with details of how to issue CoS.

-The shift of emphasis from the Home Office issuing work permits to employers issuing Certificates of Sponsorship through the Sponsorship Licence system placed an executive burden on an employer, it means employers are the gatekeepers of the UK’s immigration system; with the privilege of holding a sponsorship licence comes significant penalties if the system is abused, even if non-compliance was unintentional.
+The shift of emphasis from the Home Office issuing work permits to employers issuing CoS's through the Sponsorship Licence system placed an executive burden on an employer, it means employers are the gatekeepers of the UK’s immigration system; with the privilege of holding a sponsorship licence comes significant penalties if the system is abused, even if non-compliance was unintentional.

 Employers are granted undefined Certificates of Sponsorship, which can be used to sponsor in-country application, through an annual limit based on the number of certificates granted in the previous year, although additional ones can be requested either as part of the annual allocation or by requesting an increase to the allocation.